okiave/100-days-of-code/log.md

 ---

+### Day 16: Enero 16, Tuesday

+**__Progress__**: Cleaned up indentation and content for [Alistair Cockburn](https://github.com/okiave/100-days-of-code/blob/master/projects/paralax/index.html).

+**__Reflections__**: Over the last two days I've finally begun to see the level of progress that reflects what I've learned from FCC in the first 100 sessions.
+Mainly the various  bootstrap classes that are available.
+I can tell that learning to position elements before bootstrap has me tending to want to fix things with inline style tweaks.
+My goal is to avoid this and truly understand the grid and positioning options of bootstrap.

+**__Learned__**:

+1. bootstrap `class="row align-items-center justify-content-center"`

+    After researching a number of approaches to parallax, I've settled on working with the core [codebase of bootstrap](https://github.com/okiave/bootstrap) and have since cloned it to my local machine for future use.
+As small as this sounds I can't explain how much more efficient is to now just pull new updates for the framework.

+2. addressing all users of parallax

+  As I explored the web for various projects in parallax it was cool to fine [this one](http://pixelcog.github.io/parallax.js/) that was comprehensive and documented with info on how to address devices that won't render the effect.

+**__Tweaks__**:

+* Must get more than 5 hours of sleep.
+I feel drunk running on anything less than that.

+* Generating leads for revenue must be a priority.

+* Simple yummy meal planning for next week.

+---

 ### Day 12: Enero 12, Tuesday

 **__Progress__**: Started hand coding the main parts of a parallax tribute page for [Alistair Cockburn](https://github.com/okiave/100-days-of-code/blob/master/projects/paralax/index.html).